 Is your patient a candidate for Bethesda Hospital?

-Bethesda Hospital is pleased to be the first long-term acute care hospital to offer MyChart Bedside.
+Bethesda Hospital is pleased to offer MyChart Bedside.
 Patients and families can use a tablet-based app in the hospital to see their chart, daily schedules, test results, educational materials, get to know their care team and more.
 Patients are provided a tablet in the hospital or they can bring their own.

 See videos from our experts